 A skilled family attorney can help you reach an alimony settlement that you are satisfied with — whether you are the spouse paying or receiving those payments.
 We understand the difficulty of going through a divorce as well as requesting spousal support.

 Contact the Estevez-Pazos Law Firm, P.A. today for an initial consultation regarding your spousal support requests at 305-717-7130.
-Serving Miami area from our offices at 1541 Sunset Drive, Coral Gables, FL 33143.
+Serving Miami area from our offices at 135 San Lorenzo Avenue, Suite 650, Coral Gables, Florida 33146..

 For More Information Checkout Our Blogs: